Krnsand/pp4-restaurants/README.md

 * Hit the 'open browser' button or visit ```http://localhost:8000/``` in the browser.
 * Use the website as usual.

-A local database was used for most of the local deployment usage, since it was necessary for the automated tests to run.
-However, the switch to using the production database could be easily made, in case migrations needed to be performed or otherwise.
-Furthermore, in the development version, DEBUG was set to False, so error messages would show follow.
+The local database db_sqlite3 was used for most of the local deployment process, since it was easier to reset migrations in case of misatakes or a change of mind during the development process.
+However, in the development version, DEBUG was set to True, so that error messages would show.

 ### Production Deployment Initial

 Before starting work, the project was deployed to Heroku.
 This was done early in the process, to prevent having to deal with difficulties of deployment close to the project deadline.
-The following steps needed to be performed:
+I did however run into difficulties anyways with my static files and cloudinary, but the tutors of Code Institute helped me fix these issues.
+The following steps were performed for deployment:

 #### Create Heroku app: